FAQs

 • Should I report witnessed mistreatment of another student?

 Yes.
-Your report will help College of Human Medicine assess and improve the learning environment for everyone.
+Your report will help the College of Human Medicine assess and improve the learning environment for everyone.